Exclude IP addresses

 IP addresses can appear in different versions, so make sure you use all versions of the IP address you’d like to exclude.

-IP exclusions aren't available for video campaigns and universal app campaigns.
+IP exclusions aren't available for video campaigns, App campaigns, and Smart Display campaigns.

 How to exclude IP addresses